SC-Astronomy-and-Physics-Club/solar-power/README.md

-# Solar Flux for the 21-cm Line
+# Solar Power for the 21-cm Line
 Written by Austin Lake

 Saddleback College, Mission Viejo